★ Impact ★

 60%

-Lower odds of returning to jail when insured within 30 days of release
+Lower odds of reincarceration when insured in the first 30 days post-release

 The Ripple Effect